-- 33. General communication difficulties: Students may require extra time to demonstrate skills.
+- 32. General communication difficulties: Students may require extra time to demonstrate skills.
 They may need to use a computer for word processing.
-In some instances a scribe may be required. - 34.
+In some instances a scribe may be required. - 33.
 Students with a hearing impairment: Additional time should be allowed, if requested.
-Some students may also be allowed additional writing time, and/or the use of a BSL signer or interpreter for oral exams. - 35.
-Students with a visual impairment: Additional time; students may also require modified materials, e.g. Braille, larger font sizes, specific coloured paper, and/or a computer with a screen reader/voice recognition software, large keyboards. - 36.
-Students with a specific learning difficulty such as dyslexia, dyspraxia, and attention deficit disorder (ADD): Normally 25% additional time and/or the use of a word processor; for students whose writing speed is very slow a scribe may be recommended. - 37.
+Some students may also be allowed additional writing time, and/or the use of a BSL signer or interpreter for oral exams. - 34.
+Students with a visual impairment: Additional time; students may also require modified materials, e.g. Braille, larger font sizes, specific coloured paper, and/or a computer with a screen reader/voice recognition software, large keyboards. - 35.
+Students with a specific learning difficulty such as dyslexia, dyspraxia, and attention deficit disorder (ADD): Normally 25% additional time and/or the use of a word processor; for students whose writing speed is very slow a scribe may be recommended. - 36.
 Students on the autism spectrum: A quiet room, rest breaks and in some cases a prompter.
-When a student has little or no sense of time, or loses concentration easily, or is affected by an obsessive-compulsive disorder which leads them to keep revising a question rather than moving onto other questions a prompter may be required. - 38.
-Students with emotional difficulties: A separate room may be appropriate and rest breaks of up to 10 minutes per hour. - 39.
-Students with mental health conditions: Extra time up to 25% and/or rest breaks and/or a quiet or low occupancy room. - 40.
-Students with mobility difficulties or physical disabilities: A scribe, ergonomic support; including chairs, height adjustable desks and gel pads; accessible locations and a close proximity to facilities including toilets must be available. - 41.
-In some cases it may be appropriate to recommend multiple adjustments to reflect a combination of health, disability or learning difficulties in the same student. - 42.
-For many students the recommendations of the student's Study Aid and Study Strategies Report; essential for students in receipt of Disabled Student's Allowances, will form the basis on which exam adjustments and assessments are considered.
+When a student has little or no sense of time, or loses concentration easily, or is affected by an obsessive-compulsive disorder which leads them to keep revising a question rather than moving onto other questions a prompter may be required. - 37.
+Students with emotional difficulties: A low occupancy room may be appropriate and rest breaks of up to 10 minutes per hour. - 38.
+Students with mental health conditions: Extra time up to 25% and/or rest breaks and/or a quiet or low occupancy room. - 39.
+Students with mobility difficulties or physical disabilities: A scribe, ergonomic support; including chairs, height adjustable desks and gel pads; accessible locations and a close proximity to facilities including toilets must be available. - 40.
+In some cases it may be appropriate to recommend multiple adjustments to reflect a combination of health, disability or learning difficulties in the same student.